MicrosoftDocs/azure-devops-docs/docs/pipelines/process/deployment-jobs.md

  - **Apply deployment strategy**: Define how your application is rolled-out.

    > [!NOTE]
-   > At the moment we offer only the *runOnce* strategy, which executes the steps once sequentially.
-Additional strategies like blue-green, canary and rolling are on our roadmap.
+   > At the moment we offer only *runOnce* and *canary* strategy.
+Additional strategies like rolling, blue-green are on our roadmap.

 ## Schema